Carlos4617/hackdaddy8000.github.io/content/blog/unsuperior-ai-waifu.md

 ## Form

-Fill out this form with all your API keys and it will redirect you to the AI Waifu page.
+Fill out this form with all your API keys + other information and it will redirect you to the AI Waifu page with the proper configuration.
-The raw code for this page is [here](https://github.com/hackdaddy8000/hackdaddy8000.github.io/blob/master/content/blog/unsuperior-ai-waifu.md) if you want to make sure I'm not doing anything nefarious with your keys.

 <form id="myForm" action="/unsuperior-ai-waifu" method="get">
   <label for="username">User Name:</label>